freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Compiling a Project
 Vim has very tight integration with the `make` build automation tool.
 If your project uses a Makefile, you can type `:make` at the Vim command line in order to run your system's `make` tool.
 Vim will print the output of `make` on the screen and bring you to the first error, if any, when the `make` command completes.
 You can then jump through the compilation errors and warnings in your project's code by using the `:cn` and `:cp` commands, for next and previous issues respectively.

-## I Want to Learn Vim!

-For total beginners, Vim comes with a built in tutorial!
-You can access it by running `vimtutor` from your terminal and this will launch an interactive tutorial on *how to get started with Vim* (takes around 15 minutes to work through).

-If you are not as confident in English, you can lanch `vimtutor` in your language of choice.
-For example `vimtutor fr` will launch the tutorial in french!

 ## Find and Replace
 1. Press `Escape` to make sure your are in `normal mode`;
 2. Type in `:` (You will switch to `command mode`);